-Arminée Chahbazian has been a practicing visual artist for nearly 40 years.
+Arminée Chahbazian has been a practicing visual artist for over 40 years.
 Academic studies include:

-Born in Colorado, she has been based in Northern California for 28 years - this follows influential years spent living and working in France and in the eastern US.
+Born in Colorado, she has been based in Northern California for nearly 30 years - this follows influential years spent living and working in France and in the eastern US.

 A complete resume can be seen here.